Getting your Trinity Audio player ready...

 They both seemed elated by Weird Nikki’s response.

 “Ha, ha.
 Not funny.
 I can’t go into the girl’s room, and she can’t go alone.
-At this point, she’s exhibited more dog behaviors than human ones.”
+At this point, she’s exhibiting more dog behaviors than human ones.”

-A girl walking out of the restroom within earshot narrowed her eyes and snarled.
-I was positive it was a reaction to the pairing of my words and Hellie attached to a chain in my hand.
+A girl walking out of the restroom narrowed her eyes and snarled at us.
+It was likely a response to my words and me holding Hellie on a leash.

 I immediately softened the volume of my voice.